XynorVortex/GorillaLocomocation/README.md

 ## Description
 A physics based Gorilla Locomotion system built for realistic climbing, movement, and interaction using Rigidbodys and joints.

+## Settings
+- Frequency: how fast it follows (higher = snappier)
+- Damping: how smooth it feels (higher = softer)
+- Rot Frequency and Rot Damping do the same for rotation.

+I recommend you keep the values the same but depending on how you want your hands to work its up to you

 ## Setup
 1. Make a game object called LeftPhysics and RightPhysics them drag the PhysicsHands script and also